 With labor shortages and existing budgets being spent on hazard pay during the COVID-19 pandemic, it’s necessary to consider how your community’s technology can help make your limited staff more efficient.

 For example, adopting thermal temperature scanners means one less task for your staff as residents, staff and potential visitors coming in and out of the community can use this self-serve, noncontact solution without any assistance.

 Another solution that can help reduce costs is CenTrak’s TruView solution, a real-time location system with contract tracing capabilities.
-If someone were to bring COVID-19 into the community, you could see exactly which rooms they visited and who they came in contact with to limit cleaning to those particular rooms and testing to those particular individuals instead of the entire community.
+If someone were to bring COVID-19 or a highly contagious diseaseinto the community, you could see exactly which rooms they visited and who they came in contact with to limit cleaning to those particular rooms and testing to those particular individuals instead of the entire community.

 SafelyYou, a falls prevention solution, is another innovative way to help drive out costs.
 It has been shown to reduce falls in Senior Living by up to 40% and ER visits by up to 80%.3

 Also consider applications and cloud-hosted solutions that allow for easier remote troubleshooting and to keep your software up to date with little to no IT resources required.
 These are just a few of the many technology solutions that can help create efficiencies, therefore reducing costs.